CERT-Polska/mwdb-core/docs/user-guide/1-Introduction-to-MWDB.rst

 Here you can see all the details about file.
 Left side contains four tabs.
 The first one called **Details** presents basic file information like original file name, size, file type and hash values.

-On the right side of view you can see tags, relations with other objects, attributes containing some extra information and finally: the comments section.
+On the right side of view you can see tags, relations with other objects, attributes containing some extra information and the comments section.
 All of these things will be described in details in further chapters of this guide.

 Let's come back to the tabs.
 The second tab is **Relations** that shows graph representation of relations with other objects.
 You can expand next levels of graph by clicking on nodes.